CuriousCI/biological-evaluation/docs/docs.typ

 is to just pick any of them.
 For this reason the

-// TODO: actual model requires 1..1 compartments
+// TODO: actual model requires 1..1 compartments for PhysicalEntity
 //
 // - if no compartment is present just use a default one
 // - if multiple compartments are present use whichever you want (for now)

 == Pathway

-The instances of #logic[Pathway] are organized hierarchically, i.e. the signaling pathways are collected under the Signal Transduction #logic[Pathway] (#logic[StableIdVersion] R-HSA-162582.13).
-This allows to easily cut a subset of reactions by specifying the _target pathways_ in a model and taking into consideration only the reactions which are both directly or indirectly under that pathway (see the #logic[reactions()] operation).
+The instances of #logic[Pathway] are organized hierarchically, i.e. all the signaling pathways are collected under the Signal Transduction top level
+#logic[Pathway] (#logic[StableIdVersion] R-HSA-162582.13).
+This allows to easily
+extract a subset of reactions by specifying the _target pathways_ in a model and taking into consideration only the reactions which are included, both directly or indirectly, in that pathway (see the #logic[included_reactions()] operation).

-Ignoring the #logic[_inferred_to_ association] there are about 34 root pathways.
+Ignoring the #logic[_inferred_to_ association] there are about 34 top level pathways.

 #TODO[handle #logic[_inferred_to_]]

 #operation(
-    [reactions],
+    [included_reactions],
     type: [ReactionLikeEvent [0..\*]],
     // prec: ```
     // ```,